Back

 Sleep Study Results.
 Source: dentalsleepmed.gr

-How much does a sleep apnea test cost?
+How much does a sleep apnoea test cost?

 On average, sleep studies at a hospital or sleep lab cost between $500 and $1,000.
 If you have a valid Medicare card, you may be eligible for partial or full reimbursement for the cost of the sleep study.
 This includes the cost of accommodation and use of equipment.

 The cost varies depending on the location you choose.
-The price also depends on the duration of the planned study and whether you have health insurance.
+The price also depends on the duration of the planned study and whether you have private health cover.

 Sleep studies conducted at home are more economical and cost between $149 and $400.
-Some health insurance plans may cover these costs.
+Some private health funds may cover these costs.

 The price difference varies, but considering the maximum cost of $1,000 in a laboratory and the maximum cost of $400 for home testing, the difference is $600.